55 important questions and answers - Bandera County Courier

 4. What is a smear infection?

-A smear infection occurs when contaminated people or surfaces are touched, for example, by hand and then on the nose, mouth or in catches the eye and in this way viruses are deposited there on mucous membranes.
+A smear infection occurs when contaminated people or surfaces are touched, for example, by hand and then on the nose, mouth or in catches eyes and in this way viruses are deposited there on mucous membranes.

 5. What is a droplet infection?